 - Positive changes in the structure of the brain

 Finally we’ll have a look at what meditation can do with disease and how it is used as therapy, like with problems as stress, burn-out, ADHD, pain, inflamatory diseases and other mental and physical problems.

-In this overview you will find more than 150 different research articles!
+In this overview you will find almost 250 different research articles!

 You can find each of them by clicking on the name of the author.
 You can find more and deeper explanations of the scientific research around meditation in my book Meditation, deeper explained, which unfortunately is only available in Dutch.

 Meditation reduces stress